uhai · Swahili for “life”

 Where do our photos and videos actually live?

 On your own Google Drive, exactly where they are today.
-Uhai indexes them and stores metadata only — captions, species, rights, locations.
-Originals are never copied to our servers, and you can revoke Drive access at any time.
+Uhai indexes them and stores metadata only — captions, species, rights, locations, and a thumbnail for the grid.
+Originals are never copied to our servers, access is read-only, and you can revoke it at any time.

 Are we tied to Google Drive?

-Google Drive is what's live today, because that's where our pilot properties keep their archives.
-Uhai's ingest is built on storage connectors, so Dropbox, OneDrive or S3-style buckets can be added — tell us what you use and we'll factor it into the pilot.
+Google Drive is what is live today, because that is where our pilot properties keep their archives.
+Uhai's ingest is built on storage connectors, so Dropbox, OneDrive or S3-style buckets can be added — tell us what you use and we will factor it into the trial.

 How accurate is the AI tagging?